sandragonowska/react-workshop/assignment-3.md

 file called `Header.tsx`.
 Create a new file `Header.test.tsx` for the tests.

 Try to `render` the component with different text values that you pass in as a prop.
-Use `getByRole` and `toHaveTextContent` to find the rendered header in the DOM and check its text content.
+Use `getByRole` and `to.have.text` or `to.contain.text` to find the rendered header in the DOM and check its text content.

 ### Hints